gravitygamesinc/free-engines.md/README.md

 [YMCK](https://ymck.net/app/magical-8bit-plug-en) - Free plug-in for creating chiptune music within other DAWs.
 [ZzFX](https://killedbyapixel.github.io/ZzFX/) - Tool for creating sound effects with a focus on retro and chiptune sounds.

+## 🕹 Game Design
+[Dundoc](https://www.dundoc.com/) - Platform for creating interactive fiction and choice-based games.
+[RapidQuest](https://github.com/radiantone/rapidquest) - Open-source visual scripting tool for creating interactive stories and games.
+[Twine](https://twinery.org/) - Free and open-source tool specifically designed for creating interactive fiction.
+[YarnSpinner](https://github.com/YarnSpinnerTool/YarnSpinner) - A tool used to build interactive dialogue in games.

+## 💡 Production
+[Asana](https://asana.com/?noredirect) - Platform for managing work, projects, and tasks.
+[Casual](https://casual.pm/) - Visual project management tool that is easy to learn and use and that offers a 360° view of projects.
+[ClickUp](https://clickup.com/) - Project management tool that allows teams to collaborate on projects of all sizes.
+It has features such as time tracking, task management, and chat.

 ## 💻 Programming
 [AFrame](https://aframe.io/docs/0.6.0/introduction/) - Web framework for creating VR experiences with JavaScript.
 [Bladecoder](https://github.com/bladecoder/bladecoder-adventure-engine) - Engine specifically designed for creating interactive fiction and adventure games.